-The pathway of CoA de novo biosynthesis from vitamin B5 is conserved in eukaryotes and prokaryotes and consists of five consecutive enzymatic steps.
-Dysfunction of two of the involved enzymes, PANK2 (MIM: 606157) and COASY (MIM: 609855), has been identified as a cause of autosomal-recessive neurodegeneration with brain iron accumulation (NBIA).
-Mutations in PANK2, encoding pantothenate kinase 2 necessary for the first enzymatic step of CoA biosynthesis, represent a major cause of NBIA and are detected in about half of case subjects with the eyeof-the-tiger sign, a pathognomonic finding on brain MRI.
-Mutations in COASY, encoding bifunctional CoA synthase, catalyzing the last two steps, have so far been identified in only five subjects with basal ganglia lesions.2-5 To our knowledge, mutations in PPCS (MIM: 609853), encoding phosphopantothenoylcysteine synthetase, have so far not been associated with human diseases.
-PPCS catalyzes the second enzymatic step during which phosphopantothenate reacts with ATP (or CTP) and with cysteine to form phosphopantothenoylcysteine (Figure 1).
-The yeast ortholog YIL083C/CAB2 (yPPCS) is an essential gene, with haploid CAB2 mutants being non-viable even
+The pathway of CoA de novo biosynthesis from vitamin B5 is conserved in Eukaryotes and Prokaryotes and consists of five consecutive enzymatic steps.
+Dysfunction of two of the involved enzymes, PANK2 (OMIM: 606157) and COASY (OMIM: 609855), has been identified as a cause of autosomal recessive Neurodegeneration with Brain Iron Accumulation (NBIA).
+Mutations in PANK2, encoding pantothenate kinase 2 necessary for the first enzymatic step of CoA biosynthesis, represent a major cause of NBIA and are detected in about half of cases with the eye-of-the-tiger sign, a pathognomonic finding on brain MRI 1.
+Mutations in COASY, encoding bifunctional CoA synthase, catalyzing the last two steps, have so far been identified in only five patients with basal ganglia lesions 2-5.
+To our knowledge mutations in PPCS (OMIM: 609853), encoding phosphopantothenoylcystein synthetase have so far not been associated with human diseases.
+PPCS catalyzes the second enzymatic step during which phosphopantothenate reacts with ATP (or CTP) and with cysteine to form phosphopantothenoylcystein (Figure 1).
+The yeast orthologue YIL083C/CAB2 (yPPCS) is an essential gene with haploid CAB2 mutants being non-viable even after medium supplementation with fatty acids 6.
+In Drosophila melanogaster CG5629 (dPPCS) is required for tissue morphogenesis during oogenesis 7.
+Null mutants for dPPCS are lethal at the first instar larvae, while hypomorphic alleles exhibit locomotor defects, altered lipid homeostasis, and reduced life span8.
+In human there are two consistently annotated isoforms of PPCS (Figure 2A).
+A canonical isoform (NM 024664.3) encoding a protein of 311 aminoacids, and a shorter isoform (NM_001077447.2) encoding a protein of 138 aminoacids.
+The two isoforms share the C-terminal region.
+According to public databases both isoforms are ubiquitously expressed (The Human Protein Atlas), although with tissue-specific differences (GTEx Portal).
+Here we report on the identification of biallelic mutations in PPCS in five individuals from two unrelated families presenting with severe dilated cardiomyopathy (Figure 2B).
+Clinical findings are summarized in Table 1.